aerian-studios/ignite-typescript-boilerplate/readme.md

 * `RootContainer.tsx` - main view of your application.
 Contains your status bar and navigation component
 * `LaunchScreen.tsx` - this is the first screen shown in your application.
 It's loaded into the Navigation component
 * `LoginScreen.tsx` - an example login screen.
 Read the comments in there to learn more!
-* `Styles` - styling for each of the above containers and screens

 ### Navigation